Totally Endoscopic Coronary Artery Bypass (TECAB)

 - Remove the heart-lung machine.

 - Check the quality of the grafts by using an angiographic exam while you are still under anesthesia.

-Read more about our expertise with coronary revascularization.
+Read more about our expertise with heart bypass surgery.

 One of the major advantages of this minimally invasive procedure is that it eliminates the need for a large incision in your breastbone.
 This leads to less pain and scarring.
 Other potential patient benefits include:

 - Shorter hospital stay

 - Quicker recovery and return to normal activities, even light sports, within two to three weeks after the intervention